 Additionally, DESE created a route to credential special education teachers through a Masters of Arts in Teaching (MAT) program.
 This avenue allows people who are not certified teachers to obtain a master's degree in teaching to become certified.
 Individuals can teach under a provisional license (six hours of coursework, including SPED 101 Academy, and passing approved content assessment) while completing the program.
-This certification was approved in May 2016, and six universities offer the program as of May 2020.47
+This certification was approved in May 2016.

-DESE created the Early Childhood Special Education Birth through Kindergarten license.
+DESE also created the Early Childhood Special Education Birth through Kindergarten license.
 This license provides an option for individuals interested in working with children in the birth to kindergarten age range.
 It is available as an initial license, add-on license, and through the MAT program.
 Two universities currently offer the initial license, three offer the add-on license, and two offer this through the MAT program.

-48 https://dese.ade.arkansas.gov/Files/20210125110304 IHE Approved Programs Matrix May 2020.pdf.
+https://dese.ade.arkansas.gov/Files/20210125110304 IHE Approved Programs Matrix May 2020.pdf.